Expectations of a Contemporary Leader

 The best people are likely to need convincing on an opportunity when they are first approached, as they are likely to be valued where they are and have solid career progression mapped out for them in their current environment.
 To give you the best access to the talent you are after, you need to work with an executive search firm that is a trusted advisor to these candidates.
 A firm that has spent decades developing relationships, who can overcome initial resistance and position your opportunity as the logical next step for them.

-The right executive search firm will also provide you with incredible value, because they have witnessed these potential candidates work in a variety of different environments and they know what leader and environment is best suited to them and their career development.
+The right executive search firm will also provide you with incredible value, because they have witnessed these potential candidates work in a variety of different environments and they know which leader and environment is best suited to them and their career development.
 De-risk the process.
 Don’t leave your commercial success to chance by placing a job ad or trawling LinkedIn and hoping for the best.
 I run one of these executive search firms, so clearly I’m biased, but I’ve seen the alternative (LinkedIn or Seek Ads, Relying on your network etc) and it’s just not the most comprehensive method and it doesn’t get the best outcome.
 I firmly believe in what we do and I make no apologies for that.

 Once you’ve found your next superstar, invest in them.
 Give them your time, your knowledge and show your appreciation.
 Don’t take the credit.
 Be humble and let them take centre stage.
 When they leave you (and they will eventually), be happy for them.
 Take it as a compliment.